 Situated right by the canal in Castlefield, Dukes 92 is one of the city’s most popular spots and waterside bars in Manchester – particularly in the summer.
 The beer garden is absolutely massive and has a great social vibe to it when the bar hosts sports screenings.
-Head on over for a cold pint, or park yourself by the water for a burger, deli board, or pizza next time you’re feeling peckish on the summer sesh.
+Head on over for a cold pint, or park yourself by the water for a burger, deli board, or pizza next time you’re feeling peckish on the sesh.
 Dukes 92, 18 – 25 Castle St, M3 4LZ.

 7. The Old Pint Pot, Salford

-A quirky pub championing the traditional British pub vibe, The Old Pint Pot overlooks the River Irwell, with an outdoor terrace to take advantage of during the summer months.
+A quirky pub championing the traditional British pub vibe, The Old Pint Pot overlooks the River Irwell, with an outdoor terrace to take advantage of during the warmer days.
 It’s become quite the hotspot for students of Salford Uni over the years, too, with regular open mic nights, comedy clubs and more taking place at the venue.
 On the menu, the pub serves an array of beers on tap and your typical pub tipples, as well as proper pub fare and a number of ‘grazers’.
 The Old Pint Pot, Adelphi St, Salford, M3 6EN.

 8. Rain Bar

-A former warehouse that’s been transformed into a drinking destination, Rain Bar can be found right on the edge of the Bridgewater Canal, with ample outdoor seating that’s perfect for summer days.
+A former warehouse that’s been transformed into a drinking destination, Rain Bar can be found right on the edge of the Bridgewater Canal, with ample outdoor seating that’s perfect for the warmer days.
 Guests can be found spilling across the canal banks socialising with friends when the sun rears its head, supping cold pints, ciders, wines and bubbles.
 The bar also serves your typical pub grub, as well as a selection of starters and sides to nibble on during beer garden sessions.
 Rain Bar, 80 Great Bridgewater St, M1 5JG.